MW 6x2 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: